tredfern/terralien/CHANGEBLOG.md

 notes I can detail what I've been learning and provide a point to develop a more robust overview of this project in the future.

+## April 1st

+Plugged in pyglet-gui and have a basic document element rendering.
+Next step will be to tie it to the event log and let the log fill up with events and just append them in a scrollable log.
+That'll be kind of cool.

 ## March 31st

 A simple cursor is now controllable that moves around the screen.
 Currently it